sauravcsvt/Dis2Vec_supplementary/README.md

 Finally, the time-series of the counts of HealthMap articles for these diseases (based on which we performed the classification) can be found in [disease-HM-plots](./disease_classification/disease_HM_plots/).
-For more details on the classification process, see [Dis2Vec-pdf](https://arxiv.org/pdf/1603.00106.pdf).
+For more details on the classification process, please see [Dis2Vec-pdf](https://arxiv.org/pdf/1603.00106.pdf).